 Well, I had been ill and reassessed my life and direction so I embarked on a new adventure and our honeymoon moved from 9 months to plan to 2 weeks.
 We had flights booked to Hawaii but changed the dates so we could go between my work adventures.

 Hawaii and Canada.
 Minds made up.
 16 days was too long for Hawaii and we have never been to Canada so it seemed like a great plan to split the stay.
 We would fly in to Honolulu, stay 3 nights but 4 full days due to flight times, then fly on to Vancouver.
 From there we have a hire car booked to drop off 8 days later in Montreal, a flight from Montreal to Maui for 2 nights at one of my most memorable hotels – Hotel Wailea which has been upgraded since our original stay – and one final night in Waikiki before our early fight home.

 Solid plan, apart from the 5000km drive in 8 days but we were excited for the trip and our first actual road trip adventure together.

-Robert, my Halekulani rep provided me a great rate for a last minute booking and we decided to spend our time in Waikiki at both of his resorts.
+Robert, my Halekulani rep provided me with a great rate for a last-minute booking and we decided to spend our time in Waikiki at both of his resorts.
 Halekulani on our arrival for 3 nights and Waikiki Parc Hotel for our final night on the way home.